mozilla/webdev-bootcamp/docs/coding.rst

 Use ``resolve('myurl')`` and ``{{ url('myurl') }}`` when linking to internal
 URLs.
 This will handle hosts, relative host names, changed end points for you.
-It will also noticably break so dead-links don't linger in your code.
+It will also noticeably break so dead-links don't linger in your code.

 .. highlight:: jinja